Luis Suarez injury: Uruguayan forced off in Barcelona's La Liga opener with Athletic Bilbao | Goal.com

-Suarez forced off with injury in Barcelona's La Liga opener with Athletic Bilbao
+Suarez forced off with injury in Barcelona's La Liga opener versus Athletic

-Luis Suarez was forced off in the first half of Barcelona's La Liga opener against Athletic Bilbao with an injury.
+Luis Suarez was forced off in the first half of Barcelona's La Liga opener against Athletic Bilbao with an apparent right calf injury.

-The Uruguayan striker looked to suffer an injury to his right calf muscle whilst taking a shot that cannoned back off the post and had to be replaced by Rafinha, who was also denied by the woodwork after coming on.
+Barcelona released a statement during the match saying that Suarez would undergo scans on Saturday to determine the extent of the injury.

-Barcelona released a statement saying that Suarez would undergo scans tomorrow to determine the extent of the injury to his muscle.
+❗@LuisSuarez9 has a muscle injury in his right leg.
+He will have more tests tomorrow to determine the exact extent of the injury. pic.twitter.com/Yn1PkLKaii— FC Barcelona (@FCBarcelona) August 16, 2019

-❗ @LuisSuarez9 tiene una lesión muscular en la pierna derecha.
-Mañana se le harán más pruebas para determinar el alcance exacto de la lesión pic.twitter.com/hzaFh3CMVN— FC Barcelona (@FCBarcelona_es) August 16, 2019
+New signing Antoine Griezmann moved up front to fill the gap left by Suarez, with Rafinha taking up a place on the flank, but those changes were unable to produce any goals for the away side.

-New signing Antoine Griezmann moved up front to fill the gap left by Suarez, with Rafinha taking up a place on the flank.
+Barcelona ultimately fell to a 1-0 defeat at the San Mames thanks to an incredible scissor-kick winner from substitute Aritz Aduriz in the 89th minute.

 This is the first time Suarez has been taken off in the first half of a La Liga game since he joined the Catalan giants from Liverpool in 2014.